 (1999) In the most important film of 1999, a depressed corporate drone breaks free into a world that is more dirty and real.
 There he leads a gang of violent revolutionaries, bombs an office building, and at the end, dies and comes back to life.

-(1974) Since the invention of test screenings, it is no longer possible for Hollywood to make a film with such a challenging ending.
+(1974) With test screenings, it's no longer possible for Hollywood to make a film this challenging.

 (1976) The weird happy ending only makes sense if Travis Bickle is dreaming it as he dies.